 So, if you’re currently bored with what your days look like, and they’re all blurring into one — it’s time to shake things up!

-Remember, you are now your own boss — which is what you always wanted — so make the most of it, and do what you need to do.
+Remember, you’re your own boss — which is what you always wanted — make the most of it, and do what you need to do.

 Get an accountability partner.

 Running your own business can get lonely sometimes, especially if you don’t have anyone to share your highs and lows with who truly understands what you’re going through.

 This is where an accountability partner comes in.
 This might be someone you find at a networking event, or a social media business group, or even a coach you’ve hired.

 An accountability partner will be there to encourage, support, and challenge you — which will help you stay motivated along your journey because you don’t want to let them down.